Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Purdue University

-Purdue University requires all UAS operations on campus to be approved through the Office of Environmental Health and Public Safety.
-The university has an active research program in UAS operations through the School of Aviation.
+Purdue requires all drone flights on university property to receive approval through the Office of Environmental Health and Public Safety.
+University operates an active UAS research program through the School of Aviation.
+Ross-Ade Stadium subject to federal stadium TFR during athletic events.

 YesOffice of Environmental Health and Public Safety